 *Update – since we visited Lane 7 have launched a new menu and installed a permanent ‘Racing Rig’ on the top floor which looks fun.
 We will be back, hopefully next time we’ll be more impressed.*

-Toon Lunch Club started as a pact between me, the Mr and Little Dude to work our way round the best restaurants the North East has to offer.
-I’ve spent many years working in the catering and hospitality industry so I know the blood, sweat and tears it takes to make a hotel, restaurant or cafe thrive – and want to give a shout out to those doing it well.
+Toon Lunch Club started as a pact between me, the Mr, Little Dude and Little Miss to work our way round the best restaurants the North East has to offer and share our honest experience.
+I’ve spent many years working in the catering and hospitality industry so I know the blood, sweat and tears it takes to make a hotel, restaurant or cafe thrive – and want to give a shout out to those doing it well (and occasionally, not so well.)